selfage/test_runner/README.md

   await screenshot('/golden/test_image.png');
   // Or add 500 ms wait time for your UI to be rendered completely.
   // await screenshot('/golden/test_image.png', 500);
+  // Or write to a file relative to the directory of this file.
+  // await screenshot(__dirname + '/golden/test_image.png', 500);
 }
 ```

 The url path maps to a relative file path.
-See `@selfage/bundler_cli` for hwo to specify root directory.
+See `@selfage/bundler_cli` for how to specify root directory.

 Unfortunately, unlike in Node environment, there is no handy way to wait for file operations in Puppeteer executor environment. `screenshot()` uses polling strategy by fetching the image until the temporary local server responds OK status.